Introducing a new approach to Gantt Charts in XL – BabyGantt.xls

 All Gantt Charts require tasks and dates.
 But that’s all Baby Gantt requires us to enter.
 We don’t need to add and configure charts or enter and autofill formulas across massive ranges.
 The VBA in Baby Gantt reads our task entries and generates the graphics on the fly.
 And because it is Excel, we can use formulas to calculate task start and end dates.

-You can build BabyGantt.xls yourself or download it from my DropBox.
+BabyGantt.xls can be downloaded from my DropBox.
 Here is a link to the instructions:

 The instructions include: